SymfonyCasts/design-patterns/sfcasts/command-intro.md

 # Command Pattern Definition

-Are you ready for a new design patterns episode?
-Go grab a cup of coffee and sit tight because we'll take a deep dive into the command pattern.

-Let's start with the boring part first, the definition and theory, and later we'll have some fun applying it into our game application.
+Ready for a new design patterns episode?
+Grab a cup of coffee and settle in, because we're taking a deep dive into the *command pattern*!
+We'll start with the basics - the definition and theory. *Later*, we'll have some fun by applying what we've learned to our game application.

-The command pattern is a behavioral pattern.
-In case you already forgot what it means here's a quick reminder.
-Behavioral patterns are those that help you design classes with specific responsibilities that can then work together, instead of putting all of that code into one giant class.
+Let's begin with the most obvious question: What *is* the command pattern?
+The command pattern is a *behavioral pattern*.
+If you forgot what that means, here's a refresher.
+Behavioral patterns help us design classes with specific responsibilities that can work together, instead of putting all of that code into one giant class.

-The official definition says that the command pattern **encapsulates** a request as a stand-alone object, allowing parameterization of clients with different requests, queueing or logging requests, and support undoable operations.
+The *official* definition of command pattern says that they "*encapsulate* a request as a stand-alone object, allowing parameterization of clients with different requests, queueing or logging requests, and support undoable operations."

-Uhm, whaat?.
-Ok, let's try it again with a more friendly definition.
+Um... *what*?.
+Okay, let's try that again with a less confusing definition.

-The command pattern encapsulates a task into an object, **decoupling** what it does, how it does it, and when it gets done.
-Also, it allows to undo its actions by **remembering** enough information of what things need to be reverted.
+"The *command pattern* encapsulates a task into an object, deciphering what it does, how it does it, and when it gets done.
+It also makes *undoing* actions easy because it keeps a history of changes."

-Ha!
-I don't know if it got any better but don't worry, it will make more sense when we see it in action.
+Still confusing?
+Don't worry!
+This will make *a lot* more sense when we see it in action.

 ## Pattern Anatomy

-The pattern is composed by three main parts:
+The command pattern is composed of three main parts:

-- It has a Command Interface with a single public method that's usually called `execute()`.
+First is the "Command Interface", which has a single public method that's typically called `execute()`.

-- There are concrete commands which implement the Command Interface and hold the task's logic.
+*Second* is the *concrete* commands, which *implement* the Command Interface and hold the task's logic.

-- And third, there's an **Invoker** object which holds a command reference and calls `execute()` at some point.
+*Finally*, it has an *invoker* object which holds a command reference and, at some point, calls `execute()`.

-If you look over the internet you'll discover that I didn't mention two other parts, the **receiver** and **client**.
-The receiver is the object that contains the business logic, and the client is the one that's on charge of **creating** command objects.
+If you've read about this online, you may have noticed that I didn't mention two other parts - the *receiver* and the *client*.
+The *receiver* is the object that contains the business logic, and the *client* is in charge of creating command objects.

-In my opinion, those parts increases the complexity of the design and are not totally required.
-They might be useful in a heavy **object-oriented** application so the responsibilities are split better, but in our case, we would be **over-engineering** our solution, so we'll keep it simple and just ignore them.
+In my opinion, those elements increase the complexity of the design and aren't *super* necessary.
+They may be useful in heavy, object-oriented applications so responsibilities are better organized, but in our case, using these would over-engineer our application.
+So, for simplicity's sake, we're just going to ignore them.

 ## Imaginary Example

-Ok, that's enough theory.
-Let's see an example.
+Okay, now that we've covered the *theory* side of things, let's see an example.
 Suppose that we want to implement a remote control for a TV.
-It has many buttons to interact with it, it can turn the volume up or down, power it on or off, and so on.
+Our remote has several buttons that allow us to interact with our TV, like turning the volume up or down, powering it on or off, and so on.

-Without much thinking, we could easily implement it with a `switch-case` statement, where each `case` would represent a button's action containing all the logic.
+An easy way to do this is with a `switch-case` statement, where each `case` represents a button's action with all of the logic it needs to perform that action.

 ```php
 public function pressButton(string $button)